-- Standard General in the $285 million debtor-in-possession financing facility in RadioShack’s Chapter 11 proceedings in the U.S. Bankruptcy Court for the District of Delaware.
+- Standard General, as debtor-in-possession lender and stalking horse bidder, in the Chapter 11 case of RadioShack Corporation pending in the United States Bankruptcy Court for the District of Delaware.

 - American Airlines and AMR, as special aircraft counsel, in their successful Chapter 11 proceedings involving the restructuring of complex financing arrangements relating to more than 400 aircraft generating savings in excess of $1.8 billion and to the raising of more than $9 billion of new financing through various capital markets, syndicated lending and other financing transactions.
 This restructuring was honored by Turnarounds & Workouts as one of a dozen “Successful Restructurings – 2013.”

 - A major company in the food industry in the $900 million refinancing and potential restructuring of its aggregate debt.

 - Oriental Trading Company in its successful pre-arranged Chapter 11 reorganization.

 - Delta Air Lines and Comair, as special aircraft counsel, in their successful Chapter 11 proceedings, involving the refinancing of more than 275 aircraft via new debt or lease arrangements, the return or other disposition of more than 140 aircraft, the elimination of four aircraft types from Delta’s fleet and the litigation of substantial aircraft financing claims.